-The craft project on our Summer Activity Schedule for this week was for a Paper Mache Piggy Bank.
-I originally had this craft planned for later in the summer, but moved it up to this week, because I am so tired of seeing this, everywhere:
+I originally had this craft planned for later in the summer, but moved it up to this week because I am so tired of seeing this, everywhere:

 |Can you see what is spread all over the carpet?
 Coins, everywhere...|

-This actually turned out to be more of a two day project because the paper mache needed to dry overnight before we could paint it.
+This was a great craft for them, though it actually turned out to be more of a two day project because the paper mache needed to dry overnight before we could paint it.

 This is what we used to make our paper mache coin banks:

-First I hot glued down the lid to the coffee containers to make it more secure.
-Then we started layering on the newspaper strips soaked in the flour glue mixture.
+1. Hot glue the lid to the coffee container to make it more secure.
+Then just start layering on the newspaper strips soaked in the flour glue mixture.

-After we applied several layers of the glue soaked newspaper, I set the canisters out in the sun to dry.
+After applying several layers of the glue soaked newspaper, set the canisters out in the sun to dry.

-They worked so hard!
-After the paint dried, I coated the piggy banks with a good coat of Modge Podge.
-Once the Modge Podge was dry, I used my exacto knife to cut a coin slot in the top of the bank.
+My little guys worked so hard on their piggy banks!
+After the paint dries, coated the banks with a thick coat of Modge Podge.
+Once the Modge Podge is dry, use an exacto knife or something similar to cut a coin slot in the top of the bank.

 We've already started filling up the coin banks, hopefully they will hold up...

-I will be linking up to some of the fabulous Linky parties found here.
+I will be linking up to some of the fabulous Linky parties listed here.